 Organisation is not the main focus of the Playing project, but it is still important to recognize the importance of different organisational conditions because it can affect the possibilities in the work in general.
 Organisation can be about the size of the group, the number of ECE practitioners working with a group, which premises and outdoor environments are available or what the assignment various ECE settings have.
 In IO1, mapping of play-based learning as a teaching method you can read more about the national curriculums and play in the participating countries.

-In IO1, mapping of play-based learning as a teaching method you can read more about the national curriculums and play in the participating countries.
+IO1, mapping play-based In of learning as a teaching method you can more about read the national curriculums and play in the participating countries.

 Children